leandrofrazaodata/ancient_gg/README.md

 # Data Engineer - Ancient gg

 This repository contains the solution for the Data Engineer Technical Assessment.
-The project involves data cleaning, synthetic data generation, data transformation using dbt, and orchestration with Airflow[cite: 1, 2, 29].
+The project involves data cleaning, synthetic data generation, data transformation using dbt, and orchestration with Airflow.

 ### **Part 1: Data Generation**

-The `data_generator/generate_data.py` script extends the sample data to 1000 rows while adhering to the business rules outlined in the assessment[cite: 14, 22].
+The `data_generator/generate_data.py` script extends the sample data to 1000 rows while adhering to the business rules outlined in the assessment.

 **To run the script:**
 1. Navigate to the `data_generator` directory.